umkunggg/PHPStats/README.md

 **Dependencies**
 PHPStats is written to work with PHP 5.3 and greater, as it makes heavy use of features introduced in PHP 5.3.
-While this does exclude a number of older installations of PHP, the library is still under development and will not be properly complete until PHP 5.3 has been out for a while.
+No other run-time dependencies exist.

+Build dependencies include both Phing and PHPUnit.
+When attempting to build this library, beware that the tests for the random variate functions are probabalistic in nature and will fail on occasion.

 **License**
 PHPStats is released under the LGPL version 3 or later.
 For more details,